Pebble Beach Golf Links

-Pebble Beach Golf Links is a public golf course on the west coast of the United States, located in Pebble Beach, California.
+Pebble Beach Golf Links is a public golf course located in Pebble Beach, California, U.S.

-Regarded by Travel and Leisure blog as one of the most beautiful courses in the world, it hugs the rugged coastline and has wide open views of Carmel Bay, opening to the Pacific Ocean on the south side of the Monterey Peninsula.
+Opened in 1919, it has been described as one of the most beautiful courses in the world.
+It hugs the rugged coastline and has views of Carmel Bay, opening to the Pacific Ocean on the south side of the Monterey Peninsula.
 In 2001, it became the first public course to be selected as the No. 1 Golf Course in America by Golf Digest.
-Greens fees are among the highest in the world, at $525 (plus $40 cart fee or $92.50 caddie fee for non-resort guests) per round in 2018.
+Greens fees are among the highest in the world.

-Four of the courses in the coastal community of Pebble Beach, including Pebble Beach Golf Links, belong to the Pebble Beach Company, which also operates three hotels and a spa at the resort.
-The other courses are The Links at Spanish Bay, Spyglass Hill Golf Course, and Del Monte Golf Course.
+Three of the courses in the coastal community of Pebble Beach, including Pebble Beach Golf Links, belong to the Pebble Beach Company, which also operates three hotels and a spa at the resort.
+The other courses are The Links at Spanish Bay, and Spyglass Hill Golf Course.

-The PGA Tour and PGA Tour Champions play annual events at Pebble Beach, AT&T Pebble Beach Pro-Am and the First Tee Open.
+The PGA Tour and PGA Tour Champions play annual events at Pebble Beach: the AT&T Pebble Beach Pro-Am and the First Tee Open.
 It has hosted seven men's major championships: six U.S. Opens and a PGA Championship.
 It also hosted the 1988 Nabisco Championship, now known as the Tour Championship, the season-ending event on the PGA Tour.
+It hosted its first women's major championship, the 2023 U.S. Women's Open on July 6, 2023.
 World-renowned, the course is included in many golf video games, such as the Links series and the PGA Tour series.